agile-learning-institute/mentorHub-person-api/README.md

 ### A word on ports

-NOTE: If you are running the API from the command line with ```go run main.go``` the API will be served at port 8080, if you run the API in containers with ```docker compose up``` then it will be served at port 8081.
+NOTE: If you are running the API from the command line with ```go run src/main.go``` the API will be served at port 8080, if you run the API in containers with ```cd src/docker docker composedocker compose docker compose up``` then it will be served at port 8081.
 Adjust the following URI's accordingly.

 ### Test Config Endpoint